veltzer/teaching-puppet/exercises/modules_template/README.md

 * create a module that installs the `xbill` package.
 * lets imagine that `xbill` has a config file called `/etc/xbill.conf`
 * install this `/etc/xbill` file *after* installing the package `xbill`.
-* the file has the following content:
+* the file installed should have the following content:

 ```text
 [main]